 Instructions: Collect newer willow tree branches – as many as fit inside the pot you’ll use.
 Use all the parts of the branches, you can slightly ‘beat’ or chop them up.
 Next, fill up the pot with water and bring it to a boil.
 Switch off the heat, and put as many willow branch pieces in the hot water as it fits.
 Put the lid on and let steep over night – or even up to several days.
-Once soaked, strain.
+Once soaked, strain through a strainer.
 (You’re using only the water, not the branch pieces)

 Note: Willow tree contains indolebutyric acid, which is a plant hormone.
 It stimulates root growth.
 I let the branch pieces soak in warm water, but you can also do it without boiling the water – just let them soak in room temperature.
 Remember; the longer you soak the better!
 By “beating” or chopping the branches and leaves, you help release more of the hormone.
 This solution is great for all orchids’ root-health, but especially for those in need of more roots!

 Instruction: Mix a 500 mg Aspirin tablet in ¼ gallon (1 liter) of lukewarm water.
 (Or: 1000 mg for ½ gallon / 2 liters) Make sure the tablet dissolves well in the water (you can crush the tablet into a fine powder before putting it in water).
 Mix well.